-City of Chicago v.
+85. City of Chicago v.
 Sessions, 264 F. Supp.
 3d 933 (N.D.
 Ill.
-2017) (entering a 85. national preliminary injunction as to the new notice and access conditions on Byrne grants on constitutional grounds).
-The City of Chicago objected to the modified requirements. alleging they were inconsistent with the Byrne JAG statute itself, with the limitations imposed by the Constitution's Spending Clause and the Fourth Amendment, and with basic separation of powers principles.
+2017) (entering a national preliminary injunction as to the new notice and access conditions on Byrne grants on constitutional grounds).
+The City of Chicago objected to the modified requirements, alleging they were inconsistent with the Byrne JAG statute itself, with the limitations imposed by the Constitution's Spending Clause and the Fourth Amendment, and with basic separation of powers principles.
 Compliance with the conditions also allegedly would require Chicago to violate Illinois law, undermine public safety and effective policing in the City, and upend Chicago's Welcoming City policy.
 Id.
-The federal district court judge agreed and entered a nationwide injunction enjoining enforcement of the modified conditions.
+The district court judge agreed and entered a nationwide injunction enjoining enforcement of the modified conditions.
 A panel of the Seventh Circuit affirmed the district court decision, stating that "the country's founders established the separation of powers to counter the danger the country faced if control was concentrated in one branch" and that "[i]f the executive branch can determine policy, and then use the power of the purse to mandate compliance with that policy by the state and local governments, all without the authorization or even acquiescence of elected legislators, that check against tyranny is forsaken."
 City of Chicago v.
 Sessions, 888 F.3d 272, 277 (7th Cir.
 2018).
-The court later agreed to hear the case en banc solely as to the issue of whether the injunction should apply beyond the City of Chicago.
+The court later agreed to hear the case en banc, solely as to the issue of whether the injunction should apply beyond the City of Chicago.
 Order Granting Petition for Reh'g En Banc In Part, Case No. 17-2991, City of Chicago v.
-Sessions, 1:17-cv-05720, 2018 WL 1963679, (7th Cir.
-2018).
+Sessions, 1:17-cv-05720, 2018 WL 1963679, at \1 (7th Cir.
+Apr.
+24, 2018).
 The federal government then sought review by the United States Supreme Court, seeking a partial stay of the preliminary injunction pending the review of the matter en banc by the Seventh Circuit Court of Appeals.
 Sessions v.
-City of Chicago, S. Ct., No. 17A-(filed June 18, 2018).
-On July 27, 2018, Judge Leinenweber granted the plaintiffs' motion for summary judgment, but stayed the permanent injunction pending the en banc hearing of the Seventh Circuit.
+City of Chicago, \\\S. Ct.\\\, No. 17A-\\\(filed June 18, 2018).
+On July 27, 2018, Judge Leinenweber granted the plaintiffs' motion for summary judgment, but he stayed the permanent injunction pending the en banc hearing of the Seventh required local officials to inform federal authorities of scheduled release from local jails of persons believed to have immigration

+Circuit.
 City of Chicago v.
-Sessions, 2018 WL 3608564 (N.D.
+Sessions, No. 17C-5720, 2018 WL 3608564 (N.D.
 Ill.
 July 27, 2018).
 Thereafter, the Seventh Circuit canceled the en banc hearing, on the ground that the entry of a permanent injunction by the district court judge required the appellate process to restart.
-Judge Leinenweber then inform federal authorities of scheduled release from local jails of persons believed to have immigration violations and the requirement that they provide ICE access to city detention centers.86 He did not enjoin the condition that requires recipients of these grants to submit a certificate of compliance with federal immigration law, which bars jurisdictions from limiting information sharing with the federal government regarding a person's entered the final judgment.
+Judge Leinenweber then entered the final judgment.
 His permanent injunction barred the Department of Justice from using conditions on funding to deny funding to grant recipients nationwide, but he stayed the order as applied to anyone outside of the City of Chicago.
 Consequently, as of this writing, the operative scope of the injunction is limited to Chicago.